IELTS Writing test is scored on the basis of Grammar, Spelling, Vocabulary, Coherence, Sentential range, Organization and Punctuation.

 202, Green House, Ameerpet

-Although the prescriptive grammar books gives you 14 rules in terms of using the apostrophe, it is one of the most simple punctuation to use.
+Although the prescriptive grammar books gives you 14 rules in terms of using the apostrophe, it is one of the most simple IELTS punctuation rules to use.
 Symbolized with (‘), the apostrophe is used in the following situations:

 This is Sam’s car.

 Note: To show possession, use the apostrophe after the word if the word ends with s (singular or plural) and use and ‘s in case it ends with any other letter.
 That is one simple rule covering 4 different rules that you learnt in school.

 B) Contractions.
 Whenever You Want To Eliminate A Letter From Informal Written English, Just Replace It With The Apostrophe.

 Isn’t it very warm today?